 By reading this article, you have already taken the first step of getting to know what case interviews are all about.
 Well done!
 You can now proceed by learning the theory you need to know to solve them.
 In general, you should learn how to:

-In our BootCamp, you can find all the necessary basics.
+In our Case Interview Basics, you can find all the necessary basics.

 All case interviews involve doing math without a calculator which is why brushing up your math skills should be a constant part of your daily prep plan.
 Practice until you are a hundred percent comfortable doing basic additions, subtractions, divisions, multiplications, and growth rate calculations in your head.
 Read our article on Fast Math and make use of our mental math tool in order to practice your efficiency.
 This will greatly ease the pressure if confronted with a math problem in your interview.

 Knowing the shortcuts for a wide range of calculations will help you simplify math problems.
 For example, break down complex math problems into multiple smaller operations:

 = (100 - 3) x (50 + 3)

 = 5000 + 300 - 150 - 9

 Take a look at our vast Case Library with which you’ll be prepared for all possible case types.
 Our case collection includes cases that have been used in case interviews in the past.
 Solving cases on your own can give you a first feeling for them, but the only way to improve the skills you need to pass your interview is to put yourself in a case interview situation.
 Find a few outstanding candidates you can practice with and practice cases on a regular basis.
 The more perspectives you can get, the better.
 Feedback will help you improve.